 The BBox only generates midi messages, the sound is generated by a Roland Juno-D.

-I've been experimenting a bit with the Arduino as a basic midi sequencer.
+The context I've been experimenting a bit with the Arduino as a basic midi sequencer.
 A drum sequencer is a good place to start.
 It's easier than an actual melodic music sequencer.
 You can leave out the length of a note, as a drum is a one-shot sounds device.

 Because allowing the user to program drum sequences himself requires an extensive interface, or a piece of software, I thought I would write a drum generator.